Breaking Silos: Collaborative efforts to support infants and parents in the child welfare system

 Judicial leadership sets a collaborative tone

 Judges and judicial officers act as catalysts for system-wide collaboration by fostering trauma-informed, solution-focused court environments.
 Through frequent oversight and clear expectations for collaborative Family Team Meetings, they ensure that families are engaged and supported.
-Judges and judicial officers also drive systemic improvements by addressing barriers, encouraging cross-sector partnerships, and promoting equitable access to resources.
+Judges and judicial officers also drive systemic improvements by addressing barriers, encouraging cross-sector partnerships, and promoting access to resources.

 Impact: